-- [Windows or Linux] On the Page Layout section of the General tab of the Print dialog (Figure 163), click Pages per Sheet and select from the Pages per sheet drop-down list the number of pages to print per sheet of paper. - [macOS] Go to the Layout page (Figure 164) of the Print dialog and select from the Pages per Sheet drop-down list the number of pages to print per sheet of paper.
+- [Windows or Linux] In the Page Layout section of the General tab of the Print dialog (Figure 160), click Pages per Sheet and select from the Pages per Sheet drop-down list the number of pages to print per sheet of paper. - [macOS] In the Layout section of the Print dialog, select from the Pages per Sheet dropdown list the number of pages to print per sheet of paper.